Portnoy Law Firm Announces Class Action on Behalf of Baxter International, Inc. Investors

 LOS ANGELES, Dec.
-09, 2025 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Baxter International, Inc., (“Baxter” or the "Company") (NYSE: BAX) investors off a class action on behalf of investors that bought securities between February 23, 2022 and July 30, 2025, inclusive (the “Class Period”).
-Baxter investors have until December 15, 2025 to file a lead plaintiff motion.
+15, 2025 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Baxter International, Inc., (“Baxter” or the "Company") (NYSE: BAX) investors of a class action on behalf of investors that bought securities between February 23, 2022, and July 30, 2025, inclusive (the “Class Period”).
+Baxter investors have until December 15, 2025, to file a lead plaintiff motion.

 Investors are encouraged to contact attorney, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or join the case via https://portnoylaw.com/baxter-international-inc. The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors’ options for pursuing claims to recover their losses.